lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 Value: -24
-Algorithms: N/A
+Array: N/A
 Desc: Reserved for Private Use
 ~~~~~~~~~~~~~~~~~~~~~~~

 ~~~~~~~~~~~~~~~~~~~~~~~
 Value: -23
-Algorithms: N/A
+Array: N/A
 Desc: Reserved for Private Use
 ~~~~~~~~~~~~~~~~~~~~~~~

 ~~~~~~~~~~~~~~~~~~~~~~~
 Value: -22
-Algorithms: N/A
+Array: N/A
 Desc: Reserved for Private Use
 ~~~~~~~~~~~~~~~~~~~~~~~

 ~~~~~~~~~~~~~~~~~~~~~~~
 Value: -21
-Algorithms: N/A
+Array: N/A
 Desc: Reserved for Private Use
 ~~~~~~~~~~~~~~~~~~~~~~~